dylandy/scarlet/README.md

 ```

-add your routing rules in *config/routes*
+add your routing rules in config.ru then restart server
-start server

 ```
 $ ./bin/scarlet server start